vastopol/index/README.md

 # index

-overview of my work &amp;&amp; resources
+overview of my work and other resources

-Windows is not a good platform for easily programming.
-Using dual boot, most of my coding is done on linux.

-only use windows for: dyalog apl, matlab, atmel studio, eclipse

-eclipse is buggy, prone to crashes, difficult to properly setup and configure on linux.

-need windows to use atmel studio, unless you make your own build chain.
+plan is to have a collection of notes and pointers to other resources

+eventually upload the collection of computer programming pdfs I've collected all of the pdfs were found on the internet for free